nrfconnect/sdk-nrf/doc/nrf/ug_thread_commissioning.rst

 In the on-mesh Thread commissioning, the commissioning takes place inside the Thread network.
 The Thread Leader approves a Commissioner connected either to the Thread network (on-mesh Commissioner) or to a Thread device, and accepts it into the Thread network.
-Border Agent then authenticates it.
+The Border Agent then authenticates it.
 After authentication, the Commissioner instructs the Joiner Router to transfer Thread network credentials to the Joiner.

 In this type of commissioning, Thread network credentials are transferred between devices over the radio.